 Dr. Gordon Pedersen Shares How to Neutralize Free Radicals by Eating Dark Chocolate: Dark Chocolates Can Be Good For You More reasons to eat dark healthy chocolate

 Well Beyond chocolate uses a cold pressed process unlike traditional chocolate that has been heated or dutched, losing many of the healthy antioxidant and flavonoid benefits that are found in fruits and vegetables.
 Not only is this chocolate yummy and low calorie,just 35 calories a piece, it is a high antioxidant superfood.
 Eating just three little squares a day is equivilent to 8-10 servings of fruits and vegetables in antioxidant content.
 The antioxidant value is verified by an independant Lab whose seal is on every box of their chocolate.

 The best tip I can recommend is slowly start working to improve your health.
 For me it was easy to start with 3-4 Beyond power squares a day.
 I spaced them out morning, noon, mid day and evening and enjoyed my chocolate with a glass of water.
 By eating my chocolate 20-30 minutes before each meal, I was able to curb my appetite as well.
 Nothing like dieting with chocolate!
 Gotta love that!

 Whatever your health needs, if you are not eating enough fruits and vegetables which most of us are not, why not eat a high antioxidant superfood that tastes amazing!!

-I am Lynette Henk of Three Sons Marketing LLC, Beyond Healthy Chocolate lover and promoter.
+I am Lynette Henk of Three Sons Marketing LLC, Beyond Healthy Chocolate lover and member.
 I can be reached at 941-216-5727 or at LiveForChocolate.com.
 No coupon code is needed for free shipping.
 It is available by going to the website above.
 Now that’s a deal!